MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 ---
-title: Addressing individual qubits in a quantum program Docs description: Step-by-step tutorial on writing and simulating a quantum program which operates at the individual qubit level
+title: Addressing individual qubits in a quantum program
+description: Step-by-step tutorial on writing and simulating a quantum program which operates at the individual qubit level
 author: gillenhaalb
 ms.author: a-gibec@microsoft.com